 by Bruce K. Waltke

 Waltke’s stand-alone Genesis commentary is designed for a variety of readers, including pastors, scholars, Sunday school teachers, and Bible readers.
-However, its exegetical and theological depth may prove challenging to inexperienced commentary readers.
+However, its exegetical and theological depth may challenge inexperienced commentary readers.

 Waltke’s commentary has more similarities with Mathews’ than others on this list.
-While his comments are based on the Hebrew of Genesis, Wenham interacts more with the original language of the text.
+While his comments are based on the Hebrew of Genesis, Wenham interacts more with the text’s original language.
 Though his theological reflections will help you start to make applications of the text, Walton is more helpful in doing so.

 Two Horizons Old Testament Commentary